from a handpicked tutor in LIVE 1-to-1 classes

 |7.||FAQs on Volume|

 Every object in our surroundings has a nature of occupying space.
 These real-life objects can be easily compared with the basic 3-D shapes.
 Let us have a look at the volume of these solid shapes in detail.

 Volume of a Cuboid

 Suppose we have some rectangular sheets with length 'l' and width 'b'.
 If we stack them one on top of the other up to height 'h', we get a cuboid of dimensions l, b, h.
-This can be seen the following figure which shows the length, width (breadth) and height of the cuboid thus formed.
+This can be seen in the following figure which shows the length, width (breadth), and height of the cuboid thus formed.

 To calculate the amount of space enclosed by this cuboid, we use the formula: Volume of a Cuboid = l × b × h